ruby-processing/JRubyArt/_objects/instance.md

 end
 ```

 For a variable that gets called quite a lot in a JRubyArt sketch it makes sense to create a getter using `attr_reader`.
-This has the fortunate side effect of making it blindingly obvious when you are assigning it to a new value/instance (it also makes the sketch variable readable by external classes).
+This has the fortunate side effect of making it blindingly obvious when you are assigning it to a new value/instance (it also makes the sketch variable `read only` visible externally, PS: if this concerns you don't use ruby).

 ```ruby
 attr_reader :x, :y